 We only see fungi when hyphae come together and shoot fruits into the light of day as caps, puffballs, mushrooms, ears and other forms.
 The fungal organisms we can't see can be as small as a square foot, or as large as 30 acres.

-New research has emerged that suggests hyphae play a role in supporting forests through "mycorrhizal links."
+New research has emerged that suggests hyphae play a role in supporting forests through so-called mycorrhizal links.
 The fungal filaments act as highways between trees, delivering nutrients from older, stronger trees to saplings, forming a critical web of carbon, nitrogen and water delivery -- a kind of tree communications system.

 Now that's magic.